Theezigner/exam-todo-app/README.md

 ## Overview

 This project is a single-page Todo application developed using React as part of the AltSchool Africa Frontend Engineering Second Semester Examination.
-It showcases the application of modern frontend development practices, with a focus on usability, accessibility, and architectural clarity.
+It showcases the application of modern frontend development practices, with a focus on usability, accessibility, performance, and architectural clarity.

 ### Key Highlights:
 - Built with React 19 functional components and hooks